-Group performance is measured using a 'balanced scorecard' approach.
+The Group's main financial KPI is EBITDA, which for the year ended 31 March 2023 was £41,185,000 (2022: £4,752,000).
+The Group also closely monitors fixed cost performance against budget and the previous year.
+The Group uses a number of other, non-financial KPIs using a 'balanced scorecard' approach.
 At the start of each financial year the Group sets targets relating to a number of strategic themes, including safety performance, reduction in carbon footprint and operational excellence.
 For each measure, the actual performance of the business is compared to the target on a regular basis and these reviews help to identify where further action is required.
-The directors believe that these measures represent the Group's KPIs.